WELLNESS EDIT | No. 08 |

 | Mechanism | Acts as vasodilator (dilates your blood vessels) and influences lipid metabolism; recent findings show it can increase inflammation via 4PY compound. | Modulates inflammation, supports skin barrier and DNA repair. | Functions as essential coenzyme in redox reactions and energy production; supplements increase NAD+ levels. |

 As always, supplementation decisions should be individualized.
-If you have a history of skin lesions, chronic sun exposure, or other risk factors, speak with your healthcare provider or dermatologist about whether niacinamide is appropriate for you.
+If you have concerns about sun damage or skin-cancer risk, speak with your healthcare provider or dermatologist about whether niacinamide may be appropriate for you.